money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

 The second part computes interests to be paid to the user.

 The third part will be used to pay the commission, this part is a percentage of the first part.
-The exact percentage is established in the variable **commissionRate** of the contract **MocInrate**.
-The current value is 0.001 and can be queried through the `getCommissionRate()` function since this parameter is public (note that when this parameter is queried through that method it has an accuracy of 18 decimal places, that is, a 1 \ \* 10 ^ 15 in those parameters means that 0.1% is charged as commission).
+The commission fees are explained in [this](#commission-fees-values) section.

-The fourth part returns the amount in RBTC adding the computed interest and discounting the previously calculated commissions.
+The fourth part returns the amount in RBTC adding the computed interest and discounting the previously calculated commissions (if paid in RBTC).

 ```
-btcReceived = totalBtc + interests - totalBtc * commissionRate
+btcReceived = totalBtc + interests - totalBtc * commissionRateInRbtc
 ```

 #### Gas limit and gas price